|Did this page help you? Yes | No | Tell us about it...|

 A statement within a policy that allows or disallows access to a particular resource.
 You can state any permission like this: "A has permission to do B to C where D applies."
 For example, Jane (A) has permission to read messages (B) from John's Amazon SQS queue (C), as long as she asks to receive only a maximum of 10 messages from the queue at a time (D).
 Whenever Jane sends a request to Amazon SQS to use John's queue, the service checks to see if she has permission and if the request satisfies the conditions John set forth in the permission.

 A long-term data storage solution.
-Options within AWS are: Amazon S3, Amazon Elastic Block Store, and Amazon SimpleDB.
+Options within AWS are: Amazon S3, Amazon EBS, and Amazon SimpleDB.

 An open-source Apache library that runs on top of Hadoop.
 The library takes SQL-like commands written in a language called Pig Latin and converts those commands into MapReduce job flows.